rsoper/richardsoper.me/README.md

 ### Broken

-    - Some unknown database connection issues #17
+    - Nothing that Im aware of

 ### Usage